parasek/concretecms-theme/README.md

     rm concrete-cms-9.0.2.zip
     ```

-3. Visit https://localhost:8100 in browser and install Concrete5.
+3. Visit https://localhost:8100 in browser and install Concrete CMS.
    MySQL credentials are the same as mentioned earlier for phpMyAdmin.

 4. When moving site to live server, you just want to upload whole public folder + export/import database.

-5. This way you can set up server for older version of Concrete5 or applications that don't require Composer.
+5. This way you can set up server for older version of Concrete CMS or applications that don't require Composer.

 ## <a name="first-installation"></a>First installation